Guidance System in Denmark – Introduction

 Provision of educational and vocational guidance is given high priority in Denmark.
 The Danish act on guidance aims to develop a transparent guidance system with easy access to high quality guidance services.
 The act supports the Danish Government’s declared goals that by 2015, 95% of all young people should complete a youth education programme and by 2020, 60 % should complete a higher educational programme.

-Today the Ministry of Education (www.uvm.dk) and the Ministry of Science, Innovation and Higher Education (www.fivu.dk) are responsible for guidance and have a controlling and coordinating role in relation to the guidance system.
+Today the Ministry of Education (www.uvm.dk) and the Ministry of Higher Education and Science (www.ufm.dk) are responsible for guidance and have a controlling and coordinating role in relation to the guidance system.

 Two different types of guidance centres exist: